WeronikaCzepiela/bmi-calculator/README.md

 ##  Application layout

 Below are screenshots showing the layout of the application.
-The screenshots are in Polish and English.
+The screenshots are in Polish and English language.

 * First entry into the application.